Spain returns 6,600 to Morocco, families look for loved ones - WTMJ

 Associated Press

-CEUTA, Spain (AP) — Officials in Ceuta, a Spanish enclave in north Africa, are getting flooded with calls from Moroccan parents and trying to speed up family reunions after hundreds of children and teenagers were swept up in a diplomatic storm between Spain and Morocco.
+CEUTA, Spain (AP) — Officials in Ceuta, a Spanish enclave in north Africa, were getting flooded with calls from Moroccan parents while trying to speed up family reunions after hundreds of children and teenagers were swept up in a diplomatic storm between Spain and Morocco.

 Mabel Deu, a local government minister and spokesperson for the autonomous city, said Friday that a hotline set up the day before had received 4,400 calls from desperate relatives seeking information.